I have been retired since July 2009, but I try to continue my research

-By the decision of the President of Poland in May 2015, I was decorated in September 2015 by the Officer's Cross of the Order of Polonia Restituta for my contributions to the BRITE project; "Lem" and "Heweliusz" are the first Polish research satellites.
+By the decision of the President of Poland in May 2015, I was decorated in September 2015 by the Officer's Cross of the Order of Polonia Restituta for my contributions to the BRITE project; the nano-satellites "Lem" and "Heweliusz" are the first Polish research satellites.

 I have been the member of the Polish Astronomical Society since 1966, of the International Astronomical Union since 1973 and of the Canadian Astronomical Society since 1985.
 I was the Vice President (2003) and then President (2006) of the International Astronomical Union Commission 42 (Close Binary Stars).

 Most of the publications are accessible through the ADS database, although access to the recent ones may be restricted to only through libraries.

 50 St. George Street